 I love the intention of this book – to help kids see that swallowing your feelings without expressing them just makes you feel yucky and that you can get help from your friends.
 I can see this book being really helpful to a lot of children and their families.
 Do you bottle your feelings or express them?

 Flora and the Penguin by Molly Idle

-Beautiful periwinkle, white, and yellow illustrations show an ice skating Flora as she meets penguin as he pokes his head up through the ice.
+Beautiful periwinkle, white, and yellow illustrations show an ice skating Flora as she meets a penguin as he pokes his head up through the ice.
 She rudely tosses his fish back in the water but feels bad and helps him find it again by using the lace of her skate.
-No words required because the evocative drawings tell the story perfectly.
+No words are required because the evocative drawings tell the story perfectly.
 How do you apologize when we’ve messed up?

 Ninja! by Arree Chung

 Find out how to be a real ninja – this little boy will show you everything.
 Supplies: jump rope as ninja rope, slippers as silent footwear, pool stick as a ninja stick.
 Actions: sneak, creep, tumble, hide.
 Overcome obstacles, defeat angry beasts (sleeping dog).
 And above all, believe in your ability to overcome all challenges (like stealing your sister’s milk.)
 I loved the pacing, the illustrations, the comic style, and the passion for all things ninja.
 Do you teach your sibling(s) about your favorite things?

 Ashley wants to make the most magnificent thing.
 But like sometimes happens, her thing doesn’t turn out like she wants.
 So she gets mad and gives up.
 After a short walk, she starts to feel better.
 And when she goes back to her thing, she sees it with new eyes and makes the magnificent thing after all.
 A great life lesson!
 What do you do when faced with challenges?

 The Mermaid and the Shoe by K. G. Campbell